 PITT PACC: Associate Member (University of Pittsburgh); (2017--Present)

-2017 Robert S. Hyer Award for a mentor and graduate student (Eric Godat)
+2017 Robert S. Hyer Award of the Texas Section of the American Physical Society for a mentor and graduate student (Eric Godat)

 DESY Theorist of the Week: March 2010